avindra/unix-info/src/about.md

+## Notes

+In the primary sources section, **most** of the documents are from the UNIX creators.
+Some of the referenced material is **not**  strictly from UNIX authors.
+This distinction is made clear by hyperlinking every author for the relevant document, so that the reader can check for themselves who is from Bell Labs, some university or just another bloke from the world.

 ## About this project

 It has been 50 years since the 1970 epoch.
 The Unix epoch is a common baseline for global timekeeping found in many systems.